Structure analysis¶

 Topology¶

-Together with preparing a topology, macromolecular programs (in particular, Refmac) may also add or shift hydrogens (to the riding positions) and reorder atoms.
-In Python we have one function that does it all:
+When preparing a topology, macromolecular programs (in particular, Refmac) may also add hydrogens or shift existing hydrogens to riding positions (which are defined by the restraints from monomer library).
+And reorder atoms.
+Gemmi has a high-level function that does it all:

 gemmi.prepare_topology(st: gemmi.Structure,